AP video journalist, translator killed in Gaza

 He said the AP was providing assistance to Camilli’s family.

-Camilli loved reporting from Gaza so much that he recently turned down an assignment in Iraq to come to the seaside strip, said Najib Jobain, the AP’s chief producer in Gaza.
+Camilli was a welcome face in Gaza who loved the story so much that he recently turned down an assignment in Iraq to come to the seaside strip, said Najib Jobain, the AP’s chief producer in Gaza.

 “He was my brother.
 I have known him for almost 10 years.
 He was so happy to be with me working in Gaza,” Jobain said.
 “He was asked, ‘Do you want to go to Irbil or Gaza?’
 He said, ‘I’ll go to Gaza.’”